-This course will introduce the student to basic file management and internet functions, word processing, electronic spreadsheet software, database management software, and presentation software as well as introducing the data sharing capabilities of each application.
+This course will introduce the student to basic file management and Internet functions, word processing, electronic spreadsheet software, database management software, and presentation software as well as introducing the data sharing capabilities of each application.
 Students will develop a term project in which word processing documents such as reports, memos, and tables will be incorporated with spreadsheet documents to provide an integrated document.
 Business based case problems will be the method of instruction.
-Fall: day, on-line in Fall F1; Spring: day, on-line in Spring F1; Summer: on-line.
+Fall; Spring; Summer